-CT was maintained above 100% at all times the plant was providing water into the distribution system for January.
-Chlorine dose was decreased from 1.4 mg/L to 1.3 mg/L on January 3.
+Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for December.
+On December 27, the chlorine dose was raised to 1.4 mg/L from 1.3 mg/L for a turbidity event (See page 4 for details).
+The dose was lowered back to 1.3 mg/L on December 29.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity which minimizes the leaching of lead and copper from service lines and home plumbing systems into the water.
-MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/l.
-Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
+MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/L. Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
 Samples from 27 distribution system taps have a minimum compliance level of 9.0 for pH and 37 mg/L for alkalinity.
 Results must not be below this level for more than 9 days in a six-month period.
 MWRA tests finished water pH and alkalinity daily at the CWTP Fin B sampling tap.
 Distribution system samples are collected in March, June, September, and December.
+Distribution system samples were collected on December 13, 2010.
+Distribution system sample pH ranged from 9.1 to 9.5 and alkalinity ranged from 38 to 41 mg/L.

-In January and over the past six-months, no sample results were below the target levels.
+In December and over the past six-months, no sample results were below the target levels.

-Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program January 2010
+Bacteria & Chlorine Residual Results for Communities in MWRA Testing Program December 2010

-While all communities collect bacteria samples for the Total Coliform Rule (TCR), 40 systems (including Deer Island and Westboro State Hospital) use MWRA's Laboratory for TCR compliance testing.
+While all communities collect bacteria samples for the Total Coliform Rule (TCR), 41 systems (including Deer Island and Westboro State Hospital) use MWRA's Laboratory for TCR compliance testing.
 These systems collect samples for bacteriological analysis and measure water temperature and chlorine residual at the time of collection.
 The other 10 MWRA customer communities (including Lynn's GE plant) have their samples tested elsewhere and these towns should be contacted directly for their monthly results.

-There are 137 sampling locations for which MWRA is required to report TCR results.
+There are 139 sampling locations for which MWRA is required to report TCR results.
 These locations include a subset of the community TCR locations, as well as sites along MWRA's transmission system, water storage tanks and pumping stations.